ezzabuzaid/ezzabuzaid/README.md

 I'm **Ezz abuzaid** a Computer Engineer by specialization, Front End Engineer by profession, and an Engineer at heart.

 I mainly develop using Angular, Node.js and .Net but would love to work with new languages and technologies wherever an opportunity presents itself.
-I have a passion for sharing what I’ve learned either by writing or giving back to open-source community.
+I have a passion for sharing what I’ve learned either by writing blog posts or giving back to open-source community.

 My areas of Experience in Web and Mobile development.